-Using MIDI Drag'n'Drop
+MIDI Drag and Drop

 You may have noticed the little areas with six dots that appear on the keys of the Control Octave.

 By clicking on one of these areas and dragging into a Virtual Pianist (or any MIDI) track in your DAW, you can convert a phrase into a MIDI clip.